 My “Why” is to empower you to survive, heal, and thrive

 I earned my bachelor’s degree in Social Welfare from UC Berkeley and my Master of Social Work (MSW) with a concentration in community mental health from CSU East Bay.
-As a trauma-informed and anti-oppressive therapist, I tailor interventions to individual needs, drawing from my lived experiences and over a decade of work in school settings, hospitals, outpatient clinics, and non-profit organizations.
-I’m honored to partner with the Asian Mental Health Collective as a Lotus Therapy Fund provider, helping make psychotherapy more accessible and approachable for the Asian community.
+As a trauma-informed and culturally-affirming therapist, I tailor interventions to individual needs, drawing from my lived experiences and over a decade of work in school settings, hospitals, outpatient clinics, and non-profit organizations.
+I am honored to partner with the Asian Mental Health Collective as a Lotus Therapy Fund provider, helping make psychotherapy more accessible and approachable for the Asian community.

 Hi there!
 I’m Huyen “Kiki” Vo (She/Her).